 One of the most universally flattering silhouettes is the wrap style.
 It’s common to find this silhouette in dresses and tops, in part because it’s SO figure flattering.

-Naturally, it’s also quite flattering for a muffin top.
-Wrap dresses cinch and define the waistline, thanks to the gathering that occurs with the wrap style it also offers a camouflage effect to the midsection that’s perfection for a muffin top.
+Wrap dresses cinch and define the waistline, thanks to the gathering that occurs with the wrap style.
+It also offers a camouflage effect to the midsection that’s perfection for a muffin top.

 I have a collection of more than 20 DVF silk wrap dresses like this (here’s a similar style), and they are super flattering if you want to make your midsection look more slender like me.